okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

    .. image:: http://farm9.staticflickr.com/8355/8389578926_0b0b8a93fc_b_d.jpg

-   Click okay, and go to a cell with red text in it and click on it.
+   Click **OK**, and go to a cell with red text in it and click on it.
 You’ll see that a little drop down selector on the right hand side of the cell.

    .. image:: http://farm9.staticflickr.com/8496/8389578938_39ff64b4c3_o_d.png